1jour1vin

 Wine rated (2021 guide) 94/100

-Lucien Guillemet's wines, particularly Boyd-Cantenac, have an incomparable style that is very distinctive.
-Some will notice the woodiness that stands out through roasted notes, but it would be a shame not to pay attention to the inviting and obvious fruity notes that enrich the bouquet!
-On the palate, the wine has a delicious attack!
+Lucien Guillemet’s wines, particularly Boyd-Cantenac, have an incomparable style that is deeply distinctive.
+Some may focus primarily on the oakiness, which stands out through roasted notes, but it would be a shame to overlook the inviting and obvious fruity notes that enrich the bouquet!
+On the palate, the wine offers a rich, indulgent attack!
 It is dense and charming.
-Its fine tannins reveal themselves slowly and harmonize with the acidic structure.
-The latter adds zest and ensures a fresh finish.
-A tasty and delicious wine that deserves a little aging.
-2026-2044
+Its fine tannins unfold slowly and harmonize with the acid structure.
+The latter lends vibrancy and ensures a fresh finish.
+A flavorful and delicious wine that deserves some aging.
+2026–2044

 Jean-Marc Quarin